 It’s the perfect season for vacations, cross-country car rides, camping, and hiking with your dog.
-Don’t forget these important steps to ensure your dog’s–and your–safety (and sanity!)
+As you prepare for your trip, here’s a list of things you’ll want to remember to pack for your dog, as well as a few important details to consider to ensure your dog’s safety:

 Information is key.
 Prior to your excursion, make sure your pet has identification tags and a collar on.
 These should not be removed for the duration of your trip just in case you get separated.
 Your dog should also have a microchip.
 Contact your pet’s microchip company to double-check that your contact information is up-to-date.